FabricioLince/BehaviourEsolang/README.md

 ## Control Nodes

-There are Sequencers, Selectors, Repeaters and the If Operator, these are the control Nodes.
+There are Sequencers, Selectors, Repeaters, the If Operator and Match, these are the control Nodes.
+Control Nodes are used to control the flow of evaluation of the script.

 We also have the Optional and the Inverter, which modify the resulting evaluation of a Node.